sakshijagtap02/Stock_Movement_Analysis/README.md

       )
       ```

-## How to Run

-### 1. Scrape Reddit Data
-1. Navigate to the `notebooks/` folder and open the `data_scraping.ipynb` file in Jupyter Notebook.
-2. Run all cells to scrape stock-related discussions from `r/stocks` or a chosen subreddit.
-3. Save the scraped data as `raw_data.csv` in the `data/` folder.

-### 2. Perform Sentiment Analysis
-1. Open `sentiment_analysis.ipynb` in Jupyter Notebook.
-2. Run all cells to:
-   - Clean and preprocess the data.
-   - Perform sentiment analysis using NLTK's VADER tool.
-   - Save the preprocessed data as `processed_data.csv`.

-### 3. Train and Evaluate the Model
-1. Open `model_training.ipynb` in Jupyter Notebook.
-2. Run all cells to:
-   - Load the preprocessed data.
-   - Train a Random Forest Classifier on features like sentiment polarity and word count.
-   - Evaluate the model using metrics such as accuracy, precision, and recall.

-### 4. View Results
-- Check the output of the prediction model.
-- Visualizations such as sentiment distributions and model performance metrics are displayed in the notebooks.

 ## Results
 - The Random Forest Classifier achieved an accuracy of **85%** on the test dataset.
 - Positive sentiment posts correlated strongly with upward stock price movements.